NateEag/how-i-code/content/commenting-code.rst

 Every abstraction in a program should have a comment explaining what it is and how to use it.
 If the language supports `docstrings`_, use them.

-Some say a comment per abstraction is too noisy, and yes, comments on getter and setter methods are a bit much.

-However, by doing so you gain a standard for documentation you can `enforce automatically`_, and you can filter the extra noise by `folding`_ comments by default.
+By doing so you gain a documentation standard you can `enforce automatically`_.
+With that standard met, your editor can help you understand abstractions quickly, by showing you their documentation on demand.

 .. _programs must be written for people: https://mitpress.mit.edu/sicp/front/node3.html
 .. _When they do: http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/routing.html